sidijju/GenerativeUkiyo/README.md

 To run the training mechanism with default settings run `python main.py`

-To generate images with pretrained weights, use the `--test` flag and specify the directory with pretrained weights to `--weights`
+To generate images with pretrained weights, use the `--test` flag and specify the directory with pretrained weights

 ### General Flags